 Children MUST be collected promptly at the end of the day.
 The school cannot ensure adequate supervision after school hours and takes no responsibility for students who are not collected by 2.30 p.m.

-There are two breaks of 20 minutes each during the day.
+There are two breaks during the day: one of 20 minutes and the other of 30 minutes.

 After-school activities take place as appropriate and as announced.